vpatel22/appointment-scheduler/README.md

 ## Running this application locally

-In the project directory, run the following:
+Start by cloning the repo.
+Navigate into the project directory and run the following:

 ```
 npm install